ciderale/nix-intro/slides.md

 ### Typical commands

-- nix-shell: enter shell with defined dependencies
+- nix-shell: build environment with dependencies
 - nix [search | repl | build | log]  "since 2.0"
 - and some more (not detailed)
-    - nix-build: explicitly build a derivation
     - nix-env: install a derivation in user env "apt-get"
     - nix-channel: "manage" what '\<nixpkgs\>' means